 Returning Consignors: Don’t be surprised if your inventory doesn’t start numbering at 1.
 Your old inventory remains on the system on the system until/unless YOU choose to delete it.
 The system will start numbering after the highest number in your previous inventory.
 Don’t worry, you can still enter up to 150 items for this sale!
 If you want to try selling some of your inactive inventory, please be sure it is appropriate for this season’s sale.

-The deadline for entering inventory is 11:59 pm on Sunday, March 5.
-The deadline for items in the online presale, the deadline is TBD.
+The deadline for entering inventory is 11:59 pm on March 3.

 Do not use the Enter Key to move from one field to another, use the Tab Key instead.

 Input will go faster if items are organized by category and size.
 The system will always show the category, size and price of the previous item entered.

 To see the sale categories, please see the Acceptable Sale Items section.
 Be careful to enter categories correctly, particularly GIRLS and JUNIORS.
 Usually clothes worn in high school would be juniors.
 Juniors can be entered with a Junior XS-S-M-L-XL or number size.
 All clothing in GIRLS has to be entered with a number size only, so you must convert – “S” would be a size 8-10; “M” would be 12-14 and “L” would be 16 or 18 (generally speaking).